 [Test] / [Trade] mode: load OptimalF factors for allocating capital.
 If this flag is not set, all OptimalF factors are 1.

 OptimalF factors can alternatively be copied from the performance report.
-For this, set Margin and Risk to 0 and and Lots to 1, then do a [Test] run.
+For this, leave Margin and Risk at default settings and set Lots to 1, then do a [Test] run.
 Save the portfolio part of the performance report under the name of a .fac file.

 [Train] mode: use the advise machine learning functions to generate trade rules and store them in Data/*.c.
 This flag must be set before calling advise.
 Otherwise rules are not generated, but loaded from previously generated *.c files.